13 Examples of Environmental Restoration Successes

 These efforts often knit together whole communities.
 For instance, Grand Traverse Baykeeper, led by Heather Smith, brought together businesses, medical campuses, partner organizations, elected officials, and residents to install green infrastructure projects, execute education campaigns, and restore stream banks and floodplains as part of a $5 million project to restore Kids Creek watershed, an urban tributary of Grand Traverse Bay that winds through downtown Traverse City.

-Here are 12 more stories of restoration that excite and inspire:
+Here are 12 more examples of environmental restoration that excite and inspire:

 1. Cahaba Riverkeeper in 2016 discovered a major industrial source of contamination that had sterilized a portion of Buck Creek, a major tributary in its watershed.
 The organizations used citizen engagement to inspire action, resulting in a $1.25 million dollar effort by the polluter, Carmeuse Lime and Stone, to remediate the tributary.